The fast-food industry is facing record turnover, but it’s not Flippy’s fault yet

 While robots may eventually come to the fast-food world, Flippy, the burger-flipping robot, isn’t to blame this time.
 Instead, it’s regular old tech that some fast-food restaurants are adding into the mix: Things like mobile apps, delivery, and self-order kiosks that are easy for customers to use, but have a learning curve for employees.

 As one former employee told Bloomberg, “They added a lot of complicated things.
 It makes it harder for the workers.”
 When employees leave, the restaurant has to train new workers how to use the tech, which slows down service.
-As for how that turnover will effect customers, according to QSR Magazine, as less experienced cooks learn the ropes, your food’s journey from the kitchen to your greedy maw might be (*clutches heart *) a whole 30 seconds slower.
+As for how that turnover will affect customers, according to QSR Magazine, as less experienced cooks learn the ropes, your food’s journey from the kitchen to your greedy maw might be (*clutches heart *) a whole 30 seconds slower.
 Maybe eat a snack before you go to McDonald’s to prepare for the wait.ML